Edge Developer Platform

 const geo = request.eo.geo;

-Check and adjust any Deno-specific API usage.
-Pages Functions may not support some Deno-specific features, find alternatives, and contact us through the community.
+Check and adjust any Netlify function-specific API usage.
+Pages Functions may not support specific features.
+Need to find alternatives.
+Contact us through the community.

-File naming may need to be adjusted.
-Netlify uses .js, .ts, or .edge.js extensions, while Pages currently supports .js, .ts, .cjs, .jsx, .tsx.
+File naming may need adjusting.
+Netlify uses .js, .ts, or .edge.js suffixes, while Pages currently supports .js, .ts, .cjs, .jsx, .tsx.

-For detailed function usage, refer to the Pages Functions documentation.
+For detailed function usage, see Pages Functions document.

-1. Log in to the Tencent Cloud console, enter the Pages service.
+1. Log in to the Tencent Cloud console and enter Pages service.

-2. Click "Create Project", select your GitHub repository.
+2. Click "Create project" and select your GitHub repository.

-3. In the project configuration, enter the previously recorded build command and publish directory.
+3. In project settings, fill in the build command and publish directory recorded earlier.

-4. Click the "Start Deployment" button, and Pages will automatically build and deploy your project.
+4. Click the "Start Deployment" button, and Pages will auto-build and deploy your project.

 5.Domain Configuration: Adding a Custom Domain

-1.1 In the console, add the same custom domain for your project.
+1.1 In the console, add the same custom domain to your project.

 2. Update DNS records:

-2.1 If you use Netlify DNS, need to transfer the domain to another DNS provider.
+2.1 If you use Netlify DNS, transfer the domain to another DNS provider.

-2.2 If using external DNS, just update the existing records:
+2.2 If using external DNS, update existing records:

 2.2.1 Change A records or ALIAS records to CNAME records.